 James Smedley, Travel Editor at Ontario Out Of Doors Magazine, did some fishing and camping at Wakami Lake recently — watch here.

-Facilities include a boat launch, plenty of dock space, and a fish-cleaning table to clean your catch on.
+Facilities include a boat launch, plenty of dock space, and fish cleaning tables at Birch Hill and Brown’s Bay to clean your catch on.
 Some campers pull their boats up on their own piece of sandy shore if they have a waterfront site.

 The main campground has boat and motor rental packages, available by the day or week, to be used on Wakami Lake to access the remote campsites.